sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

-Controller Protocol is intended to link an OpenRemote Controller 2.5 to a OpenRemote Manager 3.0.
+Controller Protocol is intended to link an OpenRemote Controller 2.5 to an OpenRemote Manager 3.0.

-NEXT PHASE:
-- create a CustomerA standard panel which is connected to existing attributes (Vincent)
-- explain how to link these attributes to the Home Example commands/sensors

 # Declaring Controller Agent
 In the following example, you link your own controller by using the its controller address `http://my.controller:8688/controller`.